telerik/reporting-docs/knowledge-base/how-to-dynamically-select-and-filter-data-in-blazor.md

         await reportViewer1.SetReportSourceAsync(rso);
     }
 ```

-In the **changeId** function we retrieve the viewer's **ReportSourceOptions** and then we set the **OrderNumber** parameter the value of in the event argument.
+In the `changeId` method we retrieve the viewer's `ReportSourceOptions` object and then we set the `OrderNumber` parameter the value currently present in the event argument.
+Finally we update the ReportSourceOptions through the viewer's `SetReportSourceAsync(ReportSourceOptions opt)` method.
-Finally we update the ReportSourceOptions.
-Because we are retrieving a value from an asynchronous method, we have to use the **await** keyword our method calls and flag the method with the **async** keyword.

 ## See Also
 [Dynamically Selecting and Filtering Reports with Blazor and the Telerik ReportViewer Control](https://www.telerik.com/blogs/dynamically-selecting-filtering-reports-blazor-telerik-reportviewer)